rodrigodpl/Static-Code-Analysis/index.md

 #### TODO 2

-Before contiuning, it must be noted that CppCheck runs locally, so you need the projects files to analyze in your computer.
+Before continuing, it must be noted that CppCheck runs locally, so you need the projects files to analyze in your computer.
 If you have them stored in the cloud, download them.

 Once CppCheck has finished installating, open the cppcheckgui.exe located in C:/.../Users/User/Program files/CppCheck.